felangel/bloc/README.md

 ## Examples

-- [Simple Theme Example](https://github.com/felangel/Bloc/tree/master/example) - an example of how to create a `ThemeBloc` to manage dynamically changing the theme of your flutter app.
+- [Simple Counter Example](https://github.com/felangel/Bloc/tree/master/example) - an example of how to create a `CounterBloc` to implement the classic Flutter Counter app.

 ### Contributors